Skip to main content

 Variables in a Prompt Template component dynamically add fields to the Prompt Template component so that your flow can receive definitions for those values from other components, Langflow global variables, or fixed input.

 For example, with the Message History component, you can use a {memory} variable to pass chat history to the prompt.
+However, the Agent component includes built-in chat memory that is enabled by default.
+For more information, see Memory management options.

 The following steps demonstrate how to add variables to a Prompt Template component: